luckenbach/appgate-conkolla/README.md

 * Let's you retrieve tokens when you have not yet covered the auth process in your script.
 * Can be used as a API gateway connecting to many AppGate controllers at the same time.
 * Gives you discovery with a Web based UI.
-* Gives you all the scripting flexibility to use the http (json) API Gateway.
+* Gives you all the scripting flexibility to use the http rest API (JSON).
 * Simply administrate your AppGate through it.

+## Quick start
+Conkolla runs as an executable and is available from macOS, Windows and linux: